brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### 2.1.2 - TUESDAY, 20th DECEMBER 2022 ###
-* Fix: Tabs - Need to remove link option for tabs title.
+* Fix: Tabs - Need to remove the WP default Link option from the toolbar for the tabs title field.

 ### 2.1.1 - WEDNESDAY, 14th DECEMBER 2022 ###
 * Improvement: Call To Action - Added a width option for the CTA buttons.